E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 `line vty 0 15` selects VTY lines 0 through 15.

-`login local` tells those lines to authenticate remote users using the local username database.
+`login local` tells those lines to authenticate remote users against the local username database.

-At this point, the VTY lines have an authentication method configured and can accept supported remote-access protocols.
+At this point, authentication was configured for remote CLI sessions.

 ---